-Student feedback is important to improve this course and to help the instructor know how to adjust teaching methods.
+- Student feedback is important to improve this course and to help the instructor know how to adjust teaching methods.
 Your feedback is taken seriously and does influence future versions of the course.
-The Student Evaluations of Teaching (SETs) are anonymous, and links to the evaluations will be emailed to your student email account after the 5th week of the term.
+The evaluations are anonymous, and links to the evaluations will be emailed to your student LBCC email account after the 5th week of the term.
 I encourage you take this opportunity to provide constructive feedback on the class.
-Thank you in advance for your input!
+Thank you in advance for your input! - Extra Credit will be given for those who completing the Class Climate Survey.
+Since the survey is anonymous you are asked to attach a screen shot showing that you completed the survey (Not a screen shot of your answers).
+A place to turn this in can be found on week 7 of Moodle.